Veterinary Specialty Centre of Newfoundland & Labrador 709-221-7838

 Many diagnostic tools to evaluate your pet’s health are available; each type of diagnostic can tell different things.
 For example, many problems involve multiple diagnostic imaging techniques for optimal evaluation.For example, an x-ray will show the size, shape and position of an organ.
 In contrast, an ultrasound and CT allows the veterinarian to see inside the organ and to assess function in some cases.
 For moving organs such as the heart, the size, tissue character, and muscle function can be assessed in “real time” via an ultrasound.
 Our veterinarians will be able to help decide which tests are right for your pet.

-HELPFUL RESOURCES TAGGED AS
+HELPFUL SURGERY RESOURCES

 CBC/Blood Chemistries